 The Real Estate Settlement Procedures Act (RESPA) is an act passed by Congress in 1974.
 It was designed to protect potential homeowners and enable them to become more informed consumers.
 This act requires lenders to provide more information to borrowers at certain points in the loan process and prohibits referral fees and kickbacks between lenders and third-party settlement service agents in the settlement process.
 Some disclosures list out the costs of the settlement, outline lender servicing and escrow account practices and describe business relationships between settlement service providers.
 It also prohibits home sellers from requiring home buyers to purchase title insurance from a particular company.
 RESPA covers loans secured with a mortgage placed on a one-to-four family residential property.
 These include most purchase loans, refinances, assumptions, property improvement loans and equity lines of credit.
 It requires lenders to provide a good faith estimate (GFE) listing all of the approximate loan costs as well as a HUD at the closing of the real estate loan.
 Origination charges are not allowed to increase, while certain third party service provider fees can increase by no more than 10%.

-When borrowers apply for a mortgage loan, mortgage brokers and/or lenders must give the borrowers:
+When borrowers apply for usda loans, mortgage brokers and/or lenders must give the borrowers:

 - a Special Information Booklet, which contains consumer information regarding various real estate settlement services.
 (Required for purchase transactions only).